Embolism from aortic plaque: Thromboembolism

 - Amarenco P, Cohen A, Tzourio C, et al. Atherosclerotic disease of the aortic arch and the risk of ischemic stroke.
 N Engl J Med 1994; 331:1474.

-- Atherosclerotic disease of the aortic arch as a risk factor for recurrent ischemic stroke.
-The French Study of Aortic Plaques in Stroke Group.
+- French Study of Aortic Plaques in Stroke Group, Amarenco P, Cohen A, et al. Atherosclerotic disease of the aortic arch as a risk factor for recurrent ischemic stroke.
 N Engl J Med 1996; 334:1216.

 - Karalis DG, Quinn V, Victor MF, et al. Risk of catheter-related emboli in patients with atherosclerotic debris in the thoracic aorta.
 Am Heart J 1996; 131:1149.